yuanchen8911/recdemo/README.md

-# Play and record demos with ease
+# Play and Record Demos with Ease
 Playing and recording demos in terminal sessions has never been easier.
 This repository offers a guide and a tool for playing a terminal demo and recording it as SVG files using `asciinema` and `svg-term`.

 ## Install dependencies manually